We Are Currently Investigating Certain Cancers Associated With GenX Exposures In North Carolina

 GenX exposures from water contamination can cause kidney cancers, testicular cancers, pancreatic cancers, liver cancers, and prostate cancers.

 The Law Offices of Thomas J. Lamb in Wilmington, North Carolina has many years of experience representing people who have been injured by chemical exposures and toxic substances, or the families of those who have died.
-At the present time, we are investigating possible lawsuits for people who have had GenX exposures from water contamination and have been diagnosed with certain types of cancer.

 - Does exposure to GenX in drinking water cause cancer?